kaveet/kaveet.github.io/docs/dumbphones/qin-f21-pro/hardware-variants.md

 **LTE Bands**: B2, B4, B12, B13, B17, B66, B71

-This modification process is detailed in the "Enabling US Bands" section of this wiki. **However, there's an important caveat from the community**: Some users report that while the phone will display these bands as available in engineering mode after modification, the actual hardware may not fully utilize all bands as effectively as a native F30 device.
+This modification process is detailed in the [Enabling US Bands](guides/enabling-us-bands) guide. **However, there's an important caveat from the community**: Some users report that while the phone will display these bands as available in engineering mode after modification, the actual hardware may not fully utilize all bands as effectively as a native F30 device.
 The modification enables the software to recognize and attempt to use these bands, but real-world signal performance may vary by location and carrier.

 For the best US compatibility, consider: